santiagoL1/santiagoL1/README.md

 <a href="https://www.linkedin.com/in/santiagoliz1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Here, I have showcased some of my personal cybersecurity projects, but I have other projects/repos posted that fall outsdie the cybersecurity umbrella.
+Some other projects include fullstack, data mining, API integrations, and database management.

 ## Objective